corvuslee/public/hazelnut/purpose_built_db/elasticache/README.md

 # Introduction

 1. Go to the [introduction page](https://aws.amazon.com/getting-started/hands-on/boosting-mysql-database-performance-with-amazon-elasticache-for-redis/)
-2. Understand the architecture of cache-aside strategy
+2. Understand the learning goal
 3. Skip the "Prerequisite" session in the webpage.
 Instead run the following commands in our Cloud9 IDE

 ```